DataDog/integrations-extras/alertnow/README.md

 - Notify the right people via email, SMS, Voice call, and mobile application when incidents occur

 - Notify users based on escalation policy
-- Reports on MTTA and MTTR, and analysis reports
+- Reports on MTTA and MTTR, analysis reports

 ![alertnow overview][1]